Capabilities and Features

-Anyone within the organization can run DBGallery to access the image database, provided they have been granted permission.
+Anyone within the organization can utilize DBGallery to concurrently access the image database, provided they have been granted permission.

 Fine Grained Permissions